s386Fall2023/s386Fall2023.github.io/_assignments/05webscraping.md

 [140 Essential Action Movies](https://editorial.rottentomatoes.com/guide/140-essential-action-movies-to-watch-now/)
 as selected by Rotten Tomatoes.

-Your DataFrame should have 140 rows and 4 or 5 colums:
+Your DataFrame should have 140 rows and 4 or 5 columns:

 | Title | Year | Score | Rank | (Category) |
 | --------|--------|--------|--------|--------|